silverballs/sample_app_basic_rspec/README.md

 *  to find out how to delete or undo things you can always run rails generate -h and go from there but if you refer to the tutorial on the top link Michael gives some good examples.

+# THIRD  - OUR FIRST TEST

+1. rails g integration_test static_pages which invokes rspec to create a file spec/requests/static_pages_spec.rb
+2. Change the spec/requests/static_pages_spec.rb
+3. Change spec/spec_helper.rb and add config.include Capybara::DSL
+4. To begin testing run  bundle exec rspec spec/requests/static_pages_spec.rb
+5.  note that the block we put into the spec/requests/static_pages_spec.rb contain some things in quotes that the tests are looking for.
+This is a vague example so for the home page... it could have Sample App in a variety of places for it to pass...
+Doesn't have to be in the title for example...